[ Printer Friendly Version ] [ Report Abuse ]

-"What!
+"What?
 I've just now come of age and you think I'm involved in a secret romance with a mysterious man that you know nothing about?
 Sixteen years and my own sisters don't know me at all.
 It's tragic," Dezzy said, sitting down by the fire with Lenora on her lap.

 "Oh stop being so dramatic.
-We thought you might surprise us is all."
+We thought you might surprise us is all," Ettie said.

 "Ettie, ladies do not stick out their tongues," Addie said with a small frown.
 Ettie promptly stuck her tongue out in Addie's direction, and the girls giggled from their spots around the room.